bevyengine/rfcs/rfcs/41-ui-navigation.md

 A fully generic navigation API cannot handle hover state.
 This doesn't mean we have to entirely give up hovering.
-It can simply be added back as a component independent from the focus system.
+It is simply added back as a component independent from the focus system.

+Note that the new `Hover` component does not comply with `FocusPolicy`.
+This allows reducing the complexity of the focus code.

 #### `Clicked` is not a focus state